-After the analysis has run, you will see that Geneious has created a second CRISPR sites track and annotated three pairs of CRISPR sites.
+After the analysis has run you should see a second CRISPR sites track containing three pairs of CRISPR sites.

-When using the Pair CRISPR sites option, Geneious will only annotate sites which have at least one pair given the maximum overlap and maximum space between sites settings.
-Sites which did not have a pair within these settings are not annotated.
+When using the Pair CRISPR sites option, sites will only be annotated if they have at least one pair conforming to the maximum overlap and maximum space between sites settings.
+Sites which do not have a pair within these settings are not annotated.

 Each pair of CRISPR sites has a combined “paired CRISPR score”.
 If you hold your mouse over one of the CRISPR annotations, you can see the paired CRISPR score for this site.
 This combined score is a mean of the specificity scores of each individual CRISPR site.
 The pairs of CRISPR sites with the highest combined scores are linked.
 Each CRISPR site will be linked to its highest scoring paired site, unless that second site has an even higher scored pairing with another site.
 The pair of sites are colored according to their paired score, instead of their individual CRISPR scores.